Barely coping with a newborn and toddler? Learn how to survive the first few weeks and adjust to life with two kids.

-Then, for the baby’s next nap, you could spend one-on-one time with your toddler.
+Then, for the baby’s next nap, spend one-on-one time with your toddler.
 You might read books together, work on a project, cook lunch, or otherwise hang out without the baby.

-Spending time alone with your toddler every day—even if just to read bedtime books or when the baby is napping—will help ease anxieties she might be feeling from all the changes at home.
+Spending time alone with your toddler every day—even if to read bedtime books or when the baby is napping—will ease her anxieties from all the changes.

 And one-on-one time should also be with both parents.
 It’s tempting to assign toddler tasks to your partner while you take on all the baby’s needs (especially if you breastfeed).
 But your toddler should be able to spend time with both parents instead of feeling relegated to the same one all the time.

 Most of the struggles we experience start inside our minds.
 In fact, one of the biggest shifts I’ve had to make wasn’t in a daily routine or a discipline strategy.
 It was to stop getting inside my head, including listening to all the stories I was telling myself.